 Hagerstown Community College provides reasonable accommodations to students with disabilities in accordance with the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973 and its amendments.
-Although the College does not have a special education program for students with disabilities, the Disability Services Office coordinates the provision of reasonable accommodations which are determined on an individual basis.
+Although the College does not have a special education program for students with disabilities, the Disability Support Services (DSS) Office coordinates the provision of reasonable accommodations which are determined on an individual basis.

 These accommodations allow students to be evaluated not on the effects of their disability, but instead on their knowledge and understanding of course material.
 In no case, however, will the College modify essential requirements for any course or degree program for students with disabilities.